Abdulrauf-Remi/rn-assignment7-11297696/README.md

 ## How I Built the Application

 The application was built following the instructions of the assignment, which required building upon a given UI mockup.
-I started by setting up a new Expo project and installing the necessary dependencies for navigation, icons, and data fetching.
+I started by setting up a new Expo project, installing the necessary dependencies for navigation, icons, and data fetching.
 The application features a drawer navigator with screens for Home, Product Details, and Cart.
 Each screen was styled to closely match the provided UI design using custom components and React Native's styling system.

 ## Project Description